Your Children Don't Need a Martyr. They Need a Model.

 Wanting to be well isn’t enough.
 Knowing you should take care of yourself isn’t enough.
 Buying the supplements, doing the yoga, getting more sleep when you can.
 That’s not enough either.
 Not when what’s actually happening is a systemic depletion that has clinical roots.

-Most of the women I work with are depleted at a level that doesn't show up on standard blood work.
-Or their labs are flagged as "normal" when they are actually at the very bottom of a normal range, a range that was never built for an optimally functioning woman in the first place.
+Most of the women I work with are depleted at a level that doesn’t show up on standard blood work.
+Or their labs are flagged as “normal” when they are actually at the very bottom of a normal range, a range that was never built for an optimally functioning woman.
+They’re not imagining things.
+They’re not anxious or overdramatic or just getting older.
+Their bodies have been trying to tell them something for a long time.

 You are not fine in the way they mean.
+And you deserve someone who will actually look.

 Take the Maternal Health Assessment